paed01/bpmn-engine/API.md

 ### Exclusive gateway

-An exclusive gateway will receive the available process variables as `this.context.variables`.
+An exclusive gateway will receive the available process variables as `this.variables`.

 ```javascript
 'use strict';